ocoulson/ocoulson.github.io/_posts/2021-05-17-scala-3-zio-http-caliban.md

 ---
 layout: post
-title: Trying Scala 3 with zio-http and caliban
+title: Trying Scala 3 with zio-http and Caliban
 ---

 I decided to write this post after having fun putting together a little toy project when I wanted to try out some of the new Scala 3 features, since it was finally released 3.0.0 FINAL, a few days ago.